 - Water leaks around doors and windows.

-- Plumbing leaks inside the house. i.e.; leaking pipes, toilets that are not seated properly, leaky bathtubs and shower pans and condensation from water pipes.
+- Plumbing leaks inside the house. i.e.; leaking pipes, toilets without proper seating, leaky bathtubs and shower pans and condensation from water pipes.

 - HVAC duct work that has not been properly insulated and sealed and/or that are causing condensation dripping in attics, crawlspaces or finished basements.